jlab-sensing/GreenerGreenHouses/BeagleBoneBlack/README.md

 Alternatively, invoke the commands manually with the `config-pin` command.
 These commands and scripts do not need to be run with `sudo`.
 Pin configurations do not persist after power-off.

 ## libmodbus
-The easiest way to use the modbus code is with a USB-RS485 cable such as FTDI's (USB-RS485-WE-1800-BT)[https://ftdichip.com/products/usb-rs485-we-1800-bt/].
+The easiest way to use the modbus code is with a USB-RS485 cable such as FTDI's [USB-RS485-WE-1800-BT](https://ftdichip.com/products/usb-rs485-we-1800-bt/).
 The FTDI cable is plug and play, no separate driver installation needed.

 In order to communicate with the Modbus protocol over the RS485 PHY layer, you must have libmodbus installed, ideally built from source from https://github.com/stephane/libmodbus.
 1. In your `~/` directory: `git clone https://github.com/stephane/libmodbus`
 2. `cd libmodbus`
 3. `./autogen.sh && ./configure && sudo make install && sudo ldconfig` (This may take a while, < 15 min.)

 To use the libmodbus library, you must add `#include <modbus/modbus.h>`.
-See the (libmodbus reference)[https://libmodbus.org/reference/] or the source files in `~/libmodbus/src/` for details.
+See the [libmodbus reference](https://libmodbus.org/reference/) or the source files in `~/libmodbus/src/` for details.

 Use `lsusb` and `dmesg` to check which `/dev/ttyUSBx` should be provided to `modbus_new_rtu()`.